CormacDC/do-the-thing/ROADMAP.md

 - [x] App state model implemented as a TypeScript enum with four values:
-        EMPTY    — no tasks present, no deadline set ACTIVE   — deadline set and counting down EXPIRED  — deadline passed, SMS fired, awaiting new deadline COMPLETE — all tasks completed, eligible for fresh start
+        EMPTY    — no tasks present, no deadline set ACTIVE   — deadline set and counting down EXPIRED  — deadline passed, SMS fired, awaiting new quota for deadline to begin COMPLETE — all tasks completed, eligible for fresh start
-- [x] A deadline is mandatory and non-dismissible: a task can never exist without a deadline (the deadline is chosen as part of adding the first task), and tasks cannot be added or completed without an active deadline
+- [x] A deadline is mandatory and non-dismissible: tasks cannot be added or completed without an active deadline
 - [x] App state is derived from Supabase on session start and kept in sync with all subsequent task and deadline operations
 - [x] State transitions:
-        EMPTY    → ACTIVE    first task added with its mandatory deadline ACTIVE   → ACTIVE    qualifying task completed while other tasks remain: deadline_at resets from current time by original duration, updated_at refreshed
+        EMPTY    → ACTIVE    first task added, deadline's deadline_at is set to end of current day, updated_at refreshed ACTIVE   → ACTIVE    qualifying task completed while quota not yet met and tasks remain: tasks_completed_today
-        ACTIVE   → COMPLETE  all tasks completed before deadline passes ACTIVE   → EXPIRED   deadline passes without qualifying completion: deadline status set to expired, deadline_at and duration_seconds left untouched
+                             incremented, updated_at refreshed
+        ACTIVE   → COMPLETE  daily quota of qualifying tasks met, deadline is complete until next day
+        ACTIVE   → EXPIRED   midnight reached without
+                             meeting daily quota: deadline status set to expired, SMS fires
-        EXPIRED  → ACTIVE    user opens app and sets a new deadline COMPLETE → ACTIVE    new task added with its mandatory deadline COMPLETE → EMPTY     all completed tasks cleared, no tasks remaining
+        EXPIRED  → ACTIVE    user opens app and sets a new quota for the day, deadline resumes COMPLETE → ACTIVE    new task added with its mandatory quota COMPLETE → EMPTY     all completed tasks cleared, no tasks remaining

-### Deadline Picker
+### Daily Quota
+- [ ] Deadlines table updated to include daily_quota (integer, default 0) and
+      tasks_completed_today (integer, default 0) columns
+- [ ] TypeScript types regenerated after schema update
+- [ ] On first task creation, user is prompted to set a daily quota — how many qualifying tasks they believe they can complete today (minimum 1).
+Quota and task are saved atomically; cancelling discards both.
+- [ ] If a deadline is active, its daily_quota must be at least 1
-- [x] Deadline picker shown (and required) when the first task is added; the task is only saved once a deadline is chosen (committed together)
+- [ ] Quota picker shown on first task creation, after COMPLETE when a new task is added, and after EXPIRED when the app is reopened
-- [x] Deadline picker is non-dismissible — the user cannot skip setting a deadline (during the new-task flow they may cancel adding the task entirely instead, which saves nothing)
+- [ ] Quota picker is non-dismissible — the user cannot skip setting
+      a quota (they may cancel adding the task entirely instead, which saves nothing)
-- [x] Deadline picker re-shown when a new task is added after COMPLETE
-- [x] Deadline picker re-prompted on app open in EXPIRED, with an acknowledgment ("your deadline passed and your partner was notified") shown before the picker
-- [x] Deadline record inserted into Supabase when user confirms deadline, status set to ACTIVE
-- [x] Deadline setting available only when no deadline is active (first task, after COMPLETE, or after EXPIRED); locked out while ACTIVE
+- [ ] Once per day, the user may opt (but is not prompted) to adjust their quota via a settings affordance on the task list screen.
+      Minimum value of 1.
+This counts as the daily adjustment and cannot be changed again until the next day.
+- [ ] Priority task rule enforced: if one or more Priority tasks exist, only completing a Priority task counts toward the daily quota
+- [ ] Partial completion acknowledged in UI and SMS copy when the day ends with some but not all quota tasks completed — e.g.
+      "You completed 2 of 3 tasks today."
+- [ ] tasks_completed_today resets to 0 at the daily reset

+### Daily Reset
+- [ ] Daily reset fires at midnight
+- [ ] At daily reset, tasks_completed_today resets to 0 in Supabase
+- [ ] Incomplete tasks carry forward automatically to the next day's list
+- [ ] If quota was met before reset, state transitions to COMPLETE and no SMS fires
+- [ ] If quota was not met at reset, state transitions to EXPIRED and SMS fires

 ### Countdown Timer
 - [x] Countdown timer displayed on task list screen in dd:hh:mm:ss format
 - [x] Timer visible only when app state is ACTIVE
 - [x] Timer counts down to deadline_at in real time
-- [x] Timer drives the ACTIVE → EXPIRED transition when it reaches deadline_at
+- [ ] Timer counts down to end of day (midnight) rather than a user-chosen timestamp

 ### Notifications
-- [ ] expo-notifications permissions requested during onboarding
+- [ ] expo-notifications permissions requested on first task creation
-- [ ] Notification sequence pre-scheduled at deadline-setting time:
+- [ ] Notification sequence pre-scheduled at quota-setting time:
-        24 hours before  (only if deadline is far enough out) 2 hours before   (only if deadline is far enough out) 1 hour before    (only if deadline is far enough out) At the deadline
+        Morning reminder at a user-chosen wake time (if set) 2 hours before midnight — gentle nudge
+        1 hour before midnight — direct reminder
+        At midnight — urgent, references accountability partner
-- [ ] Only future-dated notifications are scheduled relative to the moment the deadline is set
+- [ ] Only future-dated notifications are scheduled relative to the moment the quota is set
-- [ ] Notification copy escalates in urgency after the deadline passes
+- [ ] Notification copy escalates in urgency toward midnight
-- [ ] All pending notifications cancelled on all-tasks-complete
+- [ ] All pending notifications cancelled when daily quota is met
-- [ ] Notification sequence rescheduled when a new deadline is set after a COMPLETE → ACTIVE transition
+- [ ] Notification sequence rescheduled when a new quota is set after EXPIRED or COMPLETE → ACTIVE transitions

 ## 📋 Sprint 3 — Accountability Backend

-- [ ] Supabase deadlines table schema updated to include twilio_message_sid
 - [ ] Twilio account configured with a phone number
-- [ ] Supabase Edge Function: schedule Twilio SMS at deadline-setting time via Twilio's message scheduling API
+- [ ] Supabase Edge Function: schedule Twilio SMS at deadline time (default midnight that night) when daily reset fires without quota met
 - [ ] Twilio message SID stored against deadline record in Supabase
-- [ ] Default SMS copy implemented:
+- [ ] Default SMS copy implemented, referencing partial completion where applicable:
-      "[User's name] wanted you to know they still haven't completed any tasks!"
+        Full miss:    "[Name] didn't complete any of their tasks yesterday."
+        Partial miss: "[Name] completed [X] of [Y] tasks yesterday."
+        Priority miss: "[Name] didn't complete any of their Priority tasks yesterday."
-- [ ] Supabase Edge Function: cancel scheduled Twilio SMS via stored SID on qualifying task completion and schedule new SMS
+- [ ] Supabase Edge Function: cancel scheduled Twilio SMS via stored SID when daily quota is met before deadline expires
-- [ ] Graceful handling if SMS already sent (no cancellation attempted, late completion acknowledged in UI without error)
+- [ ] Graceful handling if SMS already sent — late completion acknowledged
+      in UI without error

 ## 📋 Sprint 4 — Accountability Partner Setup & Onboarding